 The analogy I love to give is: If I walk into your kitchen, it might be really tidy, but I don’t know where anything is kept.
 Machine learning allows us to surface your items in your kitchen, in a context that makes sense with regard to how I organize and how I think.

 To find out for yourself how much more your team can achieve, simply head over to the Microsoft App Store and install Evernote for Microsoft Teams today.
-For more information, check out this Quick Start Guide.
+For more information, check out this Quick Start Guide or our use cases for Evernote Business.